-- 1. Place 3 mL of deionized water into each of three test tubes.
+- 1. Make sure you have approximately 5 mL of 6 M HCl in a test tube at the beginning of the experiment. - 2.
+Place 3 mL of deionized water into each of three test tubes.
 Add two drops of phenolphthalein indicator to each of the test tubes.
 Observe the color of the solutions. - a.
 To the first test tube, add two drops of 6 M HCl.
 Observe any color change. - b.
 To the second test tube, add 4 drops of 6 M NaOH.
 Observe any color change. - c.
 Use the third test tube as a reference.